 Hipocondria ensemble (Jan Hádek artistic director)

-Jan Hádek violin, Petra Ščevková violin, František Kuncl viola, Ondřej Michal cello
+Jan Hádek violin, Petra Ščevková violin, František Kuncl viola, Ondřej Michal cello,

 Tadeáš Messany double bass, Petra Ambrosi oboe, Inge Marg oboe, Jana Švadlenková natural horn, Hana Suková natural horn, Jan Krejča theorbo, Filip Dvořák harpsichord